regsmith/regsmith.github.io/pages/constitution.md

 A player's keeper value will be determined on 3 basis
 1. 1 round higher than their previous year’s draft round
 2. A player kept for a second consecutive year will cost a 1st round pick
-3. For players drafted that spent the majority of the year on IR with a season ending injury (ex.
-Saquon Barkley) will be reset to their ADP.
-  - **Note:** A player must be _submitted to IR_ and miss 6+ weeks of the fantasy regular season (13 weeks).
-(2020: George Kittle would not qualify but Barkley and Mixon would)
-  - ADP is set 1 month prior to the upcoming draft
-4. Players picked up through free agency (including dropped drafted players) will have a value relative to their price.
+3. Players picked up through free agency (including dropped drafted players) will have a value relative to their price.
 Scale is:

 |$ Spent|Round|
 |:-:|:-:|